GrantLicata/Portfolio/src/Portfolio_Update_Plan.md

 1. The portfolio should be one singular webpage
 2. The portfolio should focus more on my profession as a project/program manager
 3. Work done in the software development space should be shown as hobby/side work
+4. The overall style should be more simplistic and professional
+5. It should contain less pictures and graphics